kielabokkie/laravel-apise/README.md

 This will create a class called `HttpBinService.php` in the `app/Support/Services` folder.
 All you have to do is set your `$baseUrl` and you are good to go.

-Note: If you would like your classes to be placed somewhere else you can overwrite the `namespace` variable in the `api-service.php` config file.
+Note: If you would like your classes to be placed somewhere else you can overwrite the `namespace` variable in the `apise.php` config file.

 ## Usage